euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Line 15 gets a handle for the first coprocessor of the system and then initializes the default stream to this device (line 16).
 Line 17 finally loads a native library that contains the kernel that implements the offloaded version of the ``dgemm`` operation.

-Lines 202 and 204 enqueue a request to execute the kernel and to synchronize the host thread with the asychronous kernel invocation.
+Lines 19 and 22 enqueue a request to execute the kernel and to synchronize the host thread with the asychronous kernel invocation.
 While the ``invoke`` returns immediately after the request has been enqueued into the stream, the ``sync`` operation blocks until the kernel execution has finished on the target.

+By default, pyMIC uses copy-in/copy-out semantics for the data passed to a kernel.
+For Numpy's ``ndarray`` objects, the ``invoke`` method automatically enqueues allocation and transfer requests from the host to the coprocessor (`copy-in`).
+After the request for kernel invocation, corresponding transfers to move data back from the coprocessor are scheduled (`copyout`).
+For immutable scalar data, pyMIC only performs the copy-in operation.
+While this leads to a very quick first implementation, it also potentially causes unnecessary data transfers.
+In section 4.3, we will show to use pyMIC's interface to optimize data transfers.

 The following code example shows the C code of the ``dgemm`` kernel: